moalimirinfinity/WebRTC-Leak-Prevent/DOCUMENTATION.md

 ---
 **I'm using a VPN in the form of a browser extension.**

-These VPNs are considered proxies in Chrome.

-Set *WebRTC IP handling policy* to `Disable non-proxied UDP (force proxy)`.
+Ensure your VPN extension controls WebRTC traffic.
+Otherwise, set *WebRTC IP handling policy* to `Disable non-proxied UDP (force proxy)`.

 ---
 **I'm using the built-in VPN feature in Opera.**